kotyara12/rLog/README.md

 Default **1**

-#### Macros must be defined in such a place that the compiler can find them when building the _library.
+#### Macros must be defined in such a place that the compiler can find them when building the _library_.

 This can be done in several ways: